shaystrong/sciencefair/README.md

 The judges are a mixture of Data Scientists, Astronomers, and Software Developers at EV.

 ### Project types:
 All types of projects are welcome, but we encourage an emphasis on engineering, computer science, data science, and coronavirus projects.
-Why corona virus you ask? – because there is a lot of amazing data.
+Why coronavirus you ask? – because there is a lot of amazing data.
 We want to see you ask questions and help us understand why we are all stuck at home.

 ### 1 winner per age bracket are:
 Up to 5 years old